j-noon/horrorhouse/README.md

 ## code
 all code has been written by myself with the help of a friend giving me tips and hints and examples along the way. wc3 validator and css has passed the css validator.
+HTML validator has shown a pass on all pages.

 # Tools and Technologies